French prisoners of war in World War II: Work and forced labour

-African and Arab prisoners
+African and Asian prisoners

 Around 120,000 prisoners from the French colonies were captured during the Battle of France.
 Most of these troops, around two-thirds, came from the French North African possessions of Tunisia, Morocco and, particularly, Algeria.
 Around 20 percent were from French West Africa.
 The rest were from Madagascar and Indochina.
 Influenced by Nazi racial ideology, German troops summarily killed between 1,000 and 1,500 black prisoners during the Battle of France.
 Among those captured who narrowly escaped execution was Léopold Sédar Senghor, an academic who would become the first President of independent Senegal in 1960.

 Unlike their white compatriots, the colonial prisoners of war were imprisoned in Frontstalags in France rather than being brought to Germany.
 By keeping colonial soldiers in France on the pretext of preventing the spread of tropical diseases, the Germans also wanted to prevent the "racial defilement" (Rassenschande) of German women outlawed by the Nuremberg Laws of 1935.
 Black troops were treated worse than their white compatriots, and some of them were used for "degrading" anthropological experiments or subjects of medical testing into diseases.
 Although the living conditions for black soldiers gradually improved, they were still considerably lower than those of white French soldiers.
 The mortality rate among black soldiers was also considerably higher.

 Some colonial troops were repatriated before the end of the war.
 Around 10,000 North African prisoners were released in 1941.
 Escapes and repatriations reduced the number of colonial prisoners of war to 30,000 by July 1944.
 With the Allied advance through France in 1944, between 10–12,000 prisoners were transported to Stalags in Germany where they were held until the end of the war.
 Former colonial prisoners of war were demobilised in 1944 but received less compensation than their white counterparts.
 A mutiny among former prisoners at Thiaroye in French Senegal on 30 November 1944 was repressed with violence.